Here is a blurb about who runs the society at the moment:

 Term: 2022-2026

-Peter is currently an Associate Professor in the Department of Biochemistry at the University of Otago, where he has led a research group since 2013.
+Peter is currently a Professor in the Department of Biochemistry at the University of Otago, where he has led a research group since 2013.
 Peter’s research investigates the structural biology of signalling by phosphorylation and ubiquitination, in the context of both healthy and diseased cell biology.
 He is enthusiastic to continue and build upon NZSBMBs proud history of supporting and connecting molecular biologists (early career and otherwise) in New Zealand.

 Secretary

-Dr Daniel Pletzer
+Associate Professor Daniel Pletzer

 University of Otago, Dunedin